Ishujeet/gsuite-groups/README.md

 # gsuite-groups

-Creating and managing Gsuite groups.
+Creating and managing Gsuite groups with use of googleapiclient.

 #Usage
 1. pip install -r requirements.txt